Falcons' Jones: Will alert refs if Seahawks hold

-FLOWERY BRANCH, Ga. -- Falcons receiver Julio Jones, who was blatantly held by Seahawks cornerback Richard Sherman on a controversial late no-call back in Week 6, has no plans to "cry" for penalties but won't hesitate to alert officials to foul play in Saturday's divisional playoff rematch.
+FLOWERY BRANCH, Ga. -- Falcons receiver Julio Jones, who appeared to be held by Seahawks cornerback Richard Sherman on a controversial late no-call back in Week 6, has no plans to "cry" for penalties but won't hesitate to alert officials to foul play in Saturday's divisional playoff rematch.

-The previous controversy stemmed from a play with 1 minute, 39 seconds remaining in regulation of the Seahawks' 26-24 victory in Seattle (Oct.
-16).
-Had a flag been thrown, the Falcons would have sustained the drive for an opportunity at a game-winning field goal.
+The previous controversy stemmed from a play with one minute, 39 seconds remaining in regulation of the Seahawks' 26-24 victory in Seattle on Oct.
+16. Had a flag been thrown, the Falcons would have sustained the drive for an opportunity at a game-winning field goal.

+After the game, Jones insisted Sherman pulled his right side, while Sherman maintained his innocence and said, "I mean, I thought there was interference on offense on a few plays, and they didn't get it.
+So it was just one of those games.
+They let us play."

-Jones said he would have no problem throwing up his hands and hunching his shoulders if such happens again this time.
+Jones said he would have no problem throwing up his hands and hunching his shoulders if such an incident happens again this time.

 Those discussion won't take place before kickoff, Jones emphasized.